usethesource/rascal/src/org/rascalmpl/courses/GettingHelp/IDE/IDE.md

+---
-# Help in the Integrated Development Environment (IDE)
+title: "Help in the Integrated Development Environment (IDE)"
+keywords: "help"
+---

 .Synopsis
 Get help when using Rascal in the IDE

-.Index
-help

 .Description